All Episodes

 Why should the state provide them with health care?

-As after vetoing bills to allow illegal immigrants to get driver's licenses, he pushes his plan to provide health care to all Californians, including illegal immigrants.
+I mean, that's the conundrum that Governor Schwarzenegger will have to address, as after vetoing bills to allow illegal immigrants to get driver's licenses, he pushes his plan to provide health care to all Californians, including illegal immigrants.

-Now, first let me stipulate, writes Deborah Saunders, that Schwarzenegger deserves praise for attempting to tackle the thorny and thankless task of trying to provide health care for the 4.8 million Californians who lack it at any given time.
+Now, first, let me stipulate, writes Deborah Saunders, that Schwarzenegger deserves praise for attempting to tackle the thorny and thankless task of trying to provide health care for the 4.8 million Californians who lack it at any given time.

 But if it's wrong for illegal immigrants to have driver's licenses, why is it perfectly fine to provide them with health care?

-Uh seems a bit contradiction.
+Seems a bit contradiction.

 Well, I know.

-You know, one of my biggest problems, folks, is that I sometimes end up mired in logic in a country where logic is deemed offensive.
+One of my biggest problems, folks, is that I sometimes end up mired in logic in a country where logic is deemed offensive.

-It's uh tantamount to killing them.
+It's tantamount to killing them.

-I miss this story from January 5th.
+I missed this story from January 5th.

-Actually, Connecticut was the leader in this, not Bangor Maine.
+Actually, Connecticut was the leader in this, not Bangor, Maine.

-Yeah, it came to me.
+Yeah, he did came to me.

-This nine-year-old says he doesn't think he wants to be a politician, though he's enjoying it all for now.
+So even with the remarkable success of a single simple notion of a nine-year-old, this nine-year-old says he doesn't think he wants to be a politician, though he's enjoying it all for now.

 I think it's cool that this is happening.

-Law hasn't passed in Connecticut yet, but ramp up, folks, these kind of things, as I keep saying, never ever go away.
+These kind of things, as I keep saying, never ever go away.

 They just get more and more oppressive and become more and more widespread.

-As you people know, I have uh shared with you over the course of many years the writings of Robert Samuelson, who is an economist and columnist for the Washington Post.
+As you people know, I have shared with you over the course of many years the writings of Robert Samuelson, who is an economist and columnist for the Washington Post.

 And on most occasions, I am a supreme advocate.